 To obtain copies of our latest financial reports, please email us at firstname.lastname@example.org.

 Click here for the FCC public inspection files.
-For more information on our public file, contact Carrie Kuck at 219-756-5656 x306.
+For more information on our public file, or assistance for anyone with disabilities with issues related to the content of the public file, contact Carrie Kuck at 219-756-5656 x306.